-Note: The School to Work Co-op Program begins in the second semester of the year for seniors with the student working approximately 20 hours per week.
+Note: The School to Work Co-op Program can be scheduled second semester or for the entire year for seniors with the student working approximately 20 hours per week.
 Student is typically dismissed early from school for this program.
-Students participating in school-to-work are able to participate in extra-curricular activities.
+Students participating in school-to-work are able to participate in extracurricular activities.